jatkinson1000/rse-skills-workshop/README.md

 ## Acknowledgments

-The code used in this teaching is adapted from a script in\
+The geoscience code used in the exercises is adapted from a script in\
 Irving, (2019).
 Python for Atmosphere and Ocean Scientists.
 Journal of Open Source Education, 2(11), 37, [doi.org/10.21105/jose.00037](https://doi.org/10.21105/jose.00037)

+The astrophysics code in the exercises is adapted from a notebook provided by [@gurjeetjagwani](https://github.com/gurjeetjagwani) and colleagues at the Institute of Astronomy in Cambridge.

 ## Contribution Guidelines

 Contributions and collaborations are welcome from anyone with an interest in RSE education.

+In particular we welcome submission of exercise code for research domains beyond those currently catered for.

 For bugs, feature requests, and clear suggestions for improvement please [open an issue](https://gitlab.com/jatkinson1000/rse-skills-workshop/-/issues).